truedaniyyel/daniel-adrian-blog/src/content/blog/How to Sell, Part 2: The Right Way of ‘Marketing.md

 ## Getting into the Conversation

-The beauty of today’s internet is that your market already exists in corners of social media like Twitter, Pornhub, Facebook Groups, etc., or specialized forums.
+The beauty of today’s internet is that your market already exists in corners of social media like Twitter, YouTube, Facebook Groups, etc., or specialized forums.
 Here’s how to tap into that:

 1. Find Traffic Hotspots